-Welcome to the teaching pages of the Mathematics Department, Imperial College London.
-Whether you are a current student or prospective student, you can read here about our courses and how the mathematics degrees at Imperial work.
+Welcome to the undergraduate programmes pages for the Mathematics Department, Imperial College London.
+Whether you are a current student or prospective student, you can read here about our programmes.

 We hope that you find the pages useful.
 However, if you have a query about the content or an idea about information you would wish to see on the pages please simply let us know.
 Please email the Maths UG office at: firstname.lastname@example.org.